 Emory School of Medicine’s goal is simple: to make people healthy.
-Emory physicians educate the next generation of doctors, advance and translate discovery to fight disease and improve health, and care for more than four million patients annually.
-Using one of the most student- and patient-centered curricula in academic medicine, the school trains one-quarter of all doctors practicing in Georgia.
+Emory physicians train the next generation of doctors, advance and translate discovery to fight disease and improve health, and care for more than four million patients annually.
+Using one of the most student- and patient-centered curricula in academic medicine, Emory trains one-quarter of all doctors who practice in Georgia.
 Ranked among the nation’s top 20 medical schools in National Institutes of Health research funding, Emory is a center for groundbreaking research.

-Gifts to the school of medicine support this vital work.
-See the message from Dean Christian Larsen on this page to learn about some of the opportunities for charitable investment in 2013.
-Your support will help ensure healthy futures for the world’s children.
+Gifts to the School of Medicine support educating students and bring strength to Emory’s research programs.
+See the message below on this page from Dean Christian Larsen to learn about some of the most important areas for charitable investment in 2014.
+Your support helps to ensure a healthy future.

-Expand student support.
-Scholarships and fellowships attract the highest achievers who could not otherwise afford a medical education of Emory's caliber.
-Funding gives medical students the freedom to serve the underserved, teach future physicians, find new treatments, and even change health policy.
+Growing student support.
+Scholarships and fellowships attract the highest achievers who might not otherwise afford a medical education of Emory's caliber.
+Funding allows medical students the freedom to treat underserved people, explore new treatments, and expand their educational opportunities.